techCarpenter/garage-wiki/ebooks/wishcraft.md

 - climb tree
 - collect things
 - **understand how things work**
 - observe/study things around me

 ### 3. In your family, when you were growing up:

 1. Were you treated as though you had a unique kind of genius that was loved and respected?
     - Generally
-2. Were you told that you could do and be anything you wanted—and that you’d be loved and admired no matter what it was?
+2. Were you told that you could do and be anything you wanted-and that you’d be loved and admired no matter what it was?
     - Yes, but I was heavily encouraged to go to college
-3. Were you given real help and encouragement in finding out what you wanted to do—and how to do it?
+3. Were you given real help and encouragement in finding out what you wanted to do-and how to do it?
     - Yes
 4. Were you encouraged to explore all your own talents and interests even if they changed from day to day?
     - Yes
 5. Were you allowed to complain when the going got rough, and given sympathy instead of being told to quit?
-6. Were you bailed out when you got in over your head—without reproach?
+6. Were you bailed out when you got in over your head-without reproach?
     - Not without reproach
 7. Were you surrounded by winners who were pleased when you won?
     - I imagine my parents had bigger dreams and goals for themselves